 What else do you do to prevent runway incursions?
 Tell us in the comments below.

-Corey is a Commercial Aviation student and Private Pilot who attends the John D. Odegard School of Aerospace Sciences at University of North Dakota.
-He has been flying since his junior year of high school and has since passed his instrument checkride and started commercial flight training.
+Corey is a commercial aviation student and commercial pilot with multi-engine and instrument ratings who attends the John D. Odegard School of Aerospace Sciences at the University of North Dakota.
+He has been flying since his junior year of high school and has since started his flight instructing training.
 You can reach him at firstname.lastname@example.org.